Back2Color: Domain-Adaptive Synthetic-to-Real Monocular Depth Estimation for Dynamic Traffic Scenes: Experiments

-in Fig. \ref{fig:examples_back2Color}, Syn-to-Real images exhibit excessive detail surpassing information in depth, such as tree shadows and lane markings.
+\textbf{Why can the network transform information beyond depth?} In Fig. \ref{fig:examples_back2Color}, Syn-to-Real images exhibit excessive detail surpassing information in depth, such as tree shadows and lane markings.
 We attribute this to the Color-Depth-Color process, where depth, predicted from color, retains texture details (such as subtle gradient changes at some boundaries).
 Consequently, the Color Net can recover such gradient changes from the depth map.
 To validate, we directly trained the network to predict color images from synthesized depth in the synthetic dataset (Fig. \ref{fig:Discussion_1}).
 The absence of lane markings and shadows in the restored color images confirms our hypothesis.